-Ecuador’s agricultural exporters are benefiting from this project to simplify procedures for trade processes governing plant and plant-based products, beginning with an initial focus on bananas and expanding to include cocoa beans and flowers.
+Ecuador’s agricultural exporters benefited from this project to simplify procedures for trade processes governing plant and plant-based products, beginning with an initial focus on bananas and expanding to include cocoa beans and flowers.

-Traders exporting plants or plant products must acquire a paper phytosanitary certificate to show that the material is considered free from pests and that it complies with plant health regulations.
-Ecuador aims to accelerate a shift to digital platforms for this verification process, removing the risk of erroneous, lost, or damaged paperwork that can take time to resolve, leaving stranded produce to spoil.
+Traders exporting plants or plant products had to acquire a paper phytosanitary certificate to show that the material is considered free from pests and that it complies with plant health regulations.
+Ecuador aimed to accelerate a shift to digital platforms for this verification process, removing the risk of erroneous, lost, or damaged paperwork that can take time to resolve, leaving stranded produce to spoil.

-The Alliance has already gained valuable experience supporting the implementation of this digitised approach in Morocco and has other such projects underway in Colombia, Jordan, Madagascar, Senegal and Thailand.
+The Alliance had already gained valuable experience supporting the implementation of this digitalised approach in Jordan, Madagascar, Morocco and Senegal and has other such projects underway in Colombia and Thailand.

-The Alliance will be working with the Association of Banana Exporters of Ecuador to define a group of 30 exporters to pilot the ePhyto system before it is expanded to other agricultural products in future phases.
+The Alliance worked with the Association of Banana Exporters of Ecuador and agri-food exporters to pilot the ePhyto system before it is expanded to other agricultural products in future phases.

-- mean certificates are transferred between parties quickly, accurately and at low cost, reducing the time and cost burden on both traders and border agencies
+- meant certificates are transferred between parties quickly, accurately and at low cost, reducing the time and cost burden on both traders and border agencies

-- reduce the risk of loss or fraud, helping ensure any threats to plant health through trade are stopped in their tracks
+- reduced the risk of loss or fraud, helping ensure any threats to plant health through trade are stopped in their tracks

-- enhance Ecuador’s trade competitiveness by making it easier to trace and track plant and plant-based shipments, generating greater confidence in quality and origin
+- enhanced Ecuador’s trade competitiveness by making it easier to trace and track plant and plant-based shipments, generating greater confidence in quality and origin

-- reduce the need for in-person interactions between traders and the authorities at a time when health and hygiene are paramount
+- reduced the need for in-person interactions between traders and the authorities at a time when health and hygiene are paramount

 Overall, the project can also help drive food security by preventing shipments of food getting stuck and spoiled at border checkpoints.

-Once the project is complete, the Alliance will measure the time taken for border compliance for agri-food imports and exports using ePhytos to assess our impact on time and cost of trading.
+The Alliance is measuring the time taken for border compliance for agri-food imports and exports using ePhytos to assess our impact on time and cost of trading.